lstillwe/note-taker/README.md

 ## Usage
 Execute 'node server.js' to start up Express server.
-Then open a browser and navigate to http://localhost:3001/ Next, click on the "Get Started" button and use interface to view existing, add new, ad delete notes.
+Then open a browser and navigate to http://localhost:3001/ Next, click on the "Get Started" button and use interface to view existing, add new, and delete notes.
 ## Contributing
 Please contribute to this project:
 * [Submit bugs and feature requests](https://github.com/lstillwe/note-taker/issues), and help us verify as they are checked in